 With its enviable position overlooking the dramatic scenery of Montsant, its splendid isolation, and gorgeous, individually designed rooms, Terra Dominicata is surely one of Spain’s most relaxing hotels.
 It boasts just 26 deluxe rooms, distributed between the two historic buildings that made up the estate.
-The Deluxe Suites, in particular, are utterly gorgeous; lavish and rustic at the same time.
-Yet the ambiance is more akin to staying with friends than a luxury hotel – staff are very warm and hospitable, and the overall ethos is very much relaxed luxury.
-Guests continue to rave about the inviting outdoor pool, the proximity to Catalunya’s finest vineyards and the superlative gastronomy on offer at Terra Dominicata.
+The Deluxe Suites, in particular, are utterly gorgeous, lavish, and rustic at the same time.
+Yet the ambiance is more akin to staying with friends than a luxury hotel – the staff are very warm and hospitable, and the overall ethos is very much relaxed luxury.
+Guests continue to rave about the inviting outdoor pool, the proximity to Catalunya’s finest vineyards, and the superlative gastronomy on offer at Terra Dominicata.

 More Info: Priorat Wine Tour